DanielLiui/Animated-chatbot/README.md

 # Animated chatbot

 Text chat:
-- GPT/Copilot styled text chat with profile pictures next to messages
+- Speech bubble conversation with a chatbot
+- Can type a message, switch to audio chat, & send it to get back an audio response

 Audio chat:
-- Click microphone button & speak, click button again to stop recording
+- Click microphone button & speak, click button again to pause recording
-- Can switch to text chat quickly to see what you said
+- Can switch to text chat quickly to see entire conversation and what you said
-- Click microphone button to say more, send button to send
+- Click microphone button to say more, click send button to get back an audio reply

-- Chatbot will respond in audible form & have animated avatar
-- Can switch to text chat quickly to see written conversation
+- The animated chatbot avatar's facial expressions will match what it's saying

 # Folders & files
-- Some folders & files like flask_sesion, Lib, Scripts, & pyvenv.cfg are needed for
-the virtual environment
+- Some folders & files like flask_sesion, Lib, Scripts, & pyvenv.cfg are needed for the virtual environment

 # Run
 1. Setup